photoprism/photoprism/README.md

 ## Free beer ##

-This project is about freedom but not necessarily about free beer.
-We feel like it was a mistake on our side to state there will be no costs, because clearly we have huge expenses, your server hardware is not for free and then maybe you'd like to have some extra features that need to be developed.
+This project is about freedom and privacy but not necessarily about free beer.
+We feel like it was a mistake on our side to state there will be no costs, because clearly we have huge expenses, your server hardware will have a price tag and then maybe you'd like to have some extra features that need to be developed.

 It's fair to say that users with basic needs will have no monthly costs.
-We are also way more productive and effective per dollar (or euro) than commercial projects.
-If you include development time, hardware and travel expenses, we'll have spent $100k+ when this is done.
+We were also way more productive and effective per dollar (or euro) than commercial projects and learned a lot on top of it.

-You're invited to come to our place and work for free if you think time and travel expenses should not be counted.
-Please also bring some free test devices and use the internet on your mobile phone while working 16 to 20 hours per day.
-Just to give you an idea, please don't feel sorry for us!
-We're adults and are fully aware what we have gotten ourselves into.
+An earlier version of this document contained a rough number, but at the end of the day it doesn't matter.

 Basically all established OSS companies make 90% of their revenue with enterprise customers, that's why private users and single developers typically get everything for free.
-Obviously that doesn't work if you have only private users.
-In our opinion it makes the most sense to finance this like all public infrastructure, our expenses are peanuts compared to building a road.
+Obviously that doesn't work if you have only private users that refuse to share their data on top of it.
+In our opinion it would have made sense to finance this like all public infrastructure, our expenses are peanuts compared to building a road.

-Other specific solutions could be to...
+Looking forward, specific solutions for funding development and maintenance could be to...

   - sell a tested & supported version in the app store while our contributors and other developers can continue to use Docker or build from source